Valentine (film): Box office

-Critical reception
+Critical response

-On Rotten Tomatoes the film holds an approval rating of 11% based on 79 reviews, with an average rating of 3.40/10.
-The website's critics consensus reads: "Valentine is basically a formulaic throwback to conventional pre-Scream slasher flicks.
-Critics say it doesn't offer enough suspense or scares to justify its addition to the genre."
+Metacritic, which uses a weighted average, assigned the a score of 18 out of 100, based on 17 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

-Mick LaSalle of the San Francisco Chronicle gave the film a middling review likening to a 1980s-style slasher film, but praised the performances, writing: "Valentine isn't scary, but it is unsettling; not ultimately satisfying, but arresting in the moment.
+Mick LaSalle of the San Francisco Chronicle gave the film a middling review likening it to a 1980s-style slasher film, but praised the performances, writing: "Valentine isn't scary, but it is unsettling; not ultimately satisfying, but arresting in the moment.
 Part of the credit has to go to the ensemble.
 The actresses are vivid, and the characters they play are clearly delineated".
 Ben Falk of the BBC gave the film two out of five stars: "Let's face it — we all know what's going to happen and director Blanks (Urban Legend) offers up few surprises.
 There's the host of red herrings of which none really bite, creative deaths, girls running around screaming and then being incredibly thick, but a distinct lack of gratuitous nudity, which would have at least brightened up the landscape".
+Dennis Harvey of Variety gave the film a similarly mixed review, noting: "Looking good but lacking much in the way of personality or gray matter—rather like its characters—Valentine is a straightforward slasher pic that’s acceptably scary until a weak finale."

-Kevin Thomas of the Los Angeles Times gave the film a positive review, calling the film a "smart, stylish horror picture that offers a fresh twist on the ever-reliable revenge theme and affords a raft of talented young actors solid roles that show them to advantage".
-Dennis Harvey of Variety gave the film a mixed review, noting: "Looking good but lacking much in the way of personality or gray matter — rather like its characters — Valentine is a straightforward slasher pic that’s acceptably scary until a weak finale".
+Michael Gingold of Fangoria felt that the film was undistinguished among other slasher films, and described the screenplay as "so underwritten (or perhaps overwritten—four scripters are credited) that [director Jamie Blanks is] hard-pressed to bring much in the way of emotional investment to any of the demises."
 Maitland McDonagh of TV Guide awarded the film one out of five stars, calling the film "a throwback to the formulaic, holiday-themed stalk-and-slash pictures of the early '80s — but why it took four writers to adapt Tom Savage's generic genre novel is thoroughly baffling".
 Elvis Mitchell of The New York Times also felt the film was formulaically structured, writing: "The worst kind of mystery is one in which nobody cares who the killer is.
 Even the cast of Valentine doesn't seem that concerned, and their fictional lives are at stake.
 When it's hard to hear the dialogue because the audience is laughing, it's clear that Valentine doesn't even succeed on its own limited terms."
+Bruce Westbrook of the Houston Chronicle was similarly unimpressed by the film, deeming its screenplay contrived and formulaic.